 8. Video Content and its benefits

 Videos are one of the most common forms of content on social media.
-Short or long, videos are a way for a brand to show off their products, encouraging consumer interaction, or demonstrating a product.
-Videos are seen as a strong way for establishing relevancy in the social media domain.
+Short or long, videos are a way for a brand to show off their products, encouraging consumer interaction, or showing a product.
+Videos are a strong way for establishing relevancy in the social media domain.

 9. Data Regulation and what it means for you

 With millions of users on social media platforms, data privacy and security have been in paramount discussions in the news.
 Data can easily be misused, and social networks are working to put more policies in place to prevent that.
 This will be important going into the future since brands must be aware of newer regulations and restrictions on social platforms.